 Even when I wear a scarf, I try to mimic a more flattering neckline.
 If you have broad shoulders, an ample bust, and a roundish face, a crew neck garment is a poor choice.
 Covering the collarbones makes the neck appear shorter and creates an almost horizontal line a few inches below the chin.

 Long straight vertical lines around the face and on the torso are much better choices for someone with an inverted triangle shape.
-A woman with narrow shoulders, a slender face, small bust, and delicate features looks terrific in boat, crew, and turtlenecks.
-Ruffles, ties, horizontal lines at the neckline and details at the shoulders such as wide lapels or shoulder pads visually balance a more narrow upper body—the woman with a pear shape benefits from employing these details above the waistline.
+A woman with narrow shoulders, a slender face, a small bust, and delicate features looks terrific in boat, crew, and turtlenecks.
+Ruffles, ties, horizontal lines at the neckline, and details at the shoulders such as wide lapels or shoulder pads visually balance a more narrow upper body—the woman with a pear shape benefits from employing these details above the waistline.

 The video below shows examples of how to make a crew or round neckline look better on someone with my shape.
 The long sleeve Croft & Barrow tee is about four years old.
 I bought it at Kohl’s.